 Finding tweaks like these to make your momentum work for you will allow you to push past your limits faster, thus create even more momentum and make the compound effect stronger.

-This pretty much sums up the momentum framework we use to coach on coach.me.
+The Compound Effect pretty much sums up the momentum framework we use to coach on coach.me.
 Set a goal, break it down, monitor daily habits, build momentum, level up.
 Simple?
 Yes.
 Basic?
 Yes.
 But efficient as ever?
 Hell yeah!
 Especially good books for beginners in personal development.

 What else can you learn from the blinks?